Albacore/albacore/README.md

 build :compile_this do |b|
   b.file   = Paths.join 'src', 'MyProj.fsproj' # the file that you want to build
   # b.sln  = Paths.join 'src', 'MyProj.sln'    # alt. name
-  b.target 'Clean', 'Rebuild'                  # call with an array of targets or just a single target b.prop 'Configuration', 'Release'            # call with 'key, value', to specify a MsBuild property b.cores = 4                                  # no of cores to build with, defaults to the number of cores on your machine b.clp 'ShowEventId'                          # any parameters you want to pass to the console logger of MsBuild
+  b.target = ['Clean', 'Rebuild']              # call with an array of targets or just a single target b.prop 'Configuration', 'Release'            # call with 'key, value', to specify a MsBuild property b.cores = 4                                  # no of cores to build with, defaults to the number of cores on your machine b.clp 'ShowEventId'                          # any parameters you want to pass to the console logger of MsBuild